 1. Feed the birds.

 What a simple but wonderful place to start.
 Our garden birds are depleted in numbers as they lose more habitat and more food sources, with insect numbers also in decline.
 We've had many conversations this year about how much quieter it is in gardens, far less birdsong, buzzing, and general wildlife noise.
 The contribution we can make by putting up bird feeders and birdhouses can be a real difference in bird numbers.
-Wonderful for us as well as we get to enjoy the sight of birds in our gardens. garden bird feeding on Green&Blue seed bird feeder
+Wonderful for us as well as we get to enjoy the sight of birds in our gardens.2.
+Be pollinator friendly.

 If you do all of the above, plus a little bit more, then we're calling you a wildlife hero.
 More?
 We hear you cry.
 Well yes, once all the above become just a part of our normal life there's more you can do.
 Support a wildlife organisation like the Wildlife trusts or Buglife and get involved in their work.
 Campaign for protection for wildlife, look out for petitions where you can add your voice and be heard.
 Sign up for things like the Great British Bee Count and bird and butterfly counts that also take place throughout the year, this kind of data gathering is really vital in building up a picture of our wildlife throughout the country.